Project Faros configuration library and web application.

 It is important to run

-tox command ensures that the Patternfly dependencies for the UI are in the appropriate locations for packaging.
-To generate a release, and push it to PyPi, ensure that you know how PyPi and Twine work and are appropriately configured, then run the following:
+tox before any release.
+To generate a release, and push it to PyPi, ensure that you have a PyPi account, and Twine is configured, then run the following:

-Note that you cannot release the package with the name
+Note that, if you're not a maintainer of this project, you cannot release the package with the name

 faros-config because that is owned by the Project Faros maintainers.
 You should change the name if you need to publish it, or you can just use the